crate/crate/docs/config/node.rst

 Custom attributes
 =================

 The ``node.attr`` namespace is a bag of custom attributes.
+Custom attributes can be :ref:`used to control shard allocation
+<conf-routing-allocation-awareness>`.

 You can create any attribute you want under this namespace, like ``node.attr.key: value``.
 These attributes use the ``node.attr`` namespace to distinguish them from core node attribute like ``node.name``.

 Custom attributes are not validated by CrateDB, unlike core node attributes.

-Custom attributes can, however, be :ref:`used to control shard allocation
-<conf-routing-allocation-awareness>`.